locomotion-classification/locomotion-classification.github.io/README.md

 Data merging process involved concatenating data from different locomotion modes, different sensors, and different acquisition campaigns.
 As you might notice, the sensor data are sampled at two different sampling frequencies (200 Hz and 1000 Hz).
 We chose to downsample the high frequency data to align the features.

+For supervised classification tasks, we have used 80% of the total data for training and validation (80% for training, 20% for validation), and kept aside 20% as test data, apart from CNN based classification.
+For CNN, we chose 70% of the total data, and split the rest in eqaul halves (15%) for validation and testing, respectively.

 ### 4.3 Data Pre-Processing

 #### 4.3.1 Signal Conditioning